visit-dav/visit/src/doc/dev_manual/ContributingToDocumentation/index.rst

 When in doubt, don't hyphenate.

 However, there are  some terms we do hyphenate.
-Examples are *pre-built, pre-compiled, zero-based (or zero-origin), multi-block, multi-dimensional, multi-resolution, block-structured, cell-centered, edge-centered, face-centered, high-level, low-level, multi-domain node-centered, patch-based, point-centered, problem-sized, third-party, time-state, vertex-centered, zone-centered.*
+Examples are *pre-built, pre-compiled, zero-based (or zero-origin), multi-block, multi-dimensional, multi-resolution, block-structured, cell-centered, edge-centered, face-centered, high-level, low-level, multi-domain node-centered, patch-based, point-centered, problem-sized, vertex-centered, zone-centered.*

 Finally, there are some terms we use as multi-word phrases.
 Examples are *third party, command line, file system*, and *staggered grid.*